 Each family must ultimately answer this question for themselves.
 You can read what a parent wrote at the sidebar to the right.
-Mr. Dan Green or any of us at ILS would also love the opportunity to help you better understand what ILS has to offer.
+Mr. Nick Muench or any of us at ILS would also love the opportunity to help you better understand what ILS has to offer.
 Contact us or stop by at anytime.

 Contacts for Tuition and Financial Aid

 If you have additional financial questions please contact the school office at 815-232-3511